TylorS/typed-prelude/README.md

 > Reliable software for browsers & Node.
 Designed for TypeScript and progressive web applications.

 Typed is TypeScript toolkit composed of many à-la-carte single purposed libraries to help build applications that work in both browsers & Node.
-With few [documented exceptions](#exceptions), all the Typed libraries have no non-Typed dependencies, are side-effect free, and provide a tree-shakable API around functions.
+All Typed libraries have no non-Typed dependencies, are side-effect free, and provide a tree-shakable API around functions.
 While many of these libraries individually should support many *different* use-cases, the general purpose of the whole is to streamline progressive web app development.

 Only modern environments are supported out of the box.
 The last 2 major versions of Chrome, Firefox, Safari, and Edge are supported, as well as the lastest stable and long-term-support releases for Node.